originalsouth/pallache/README.md

 make debug
 ```
 You can install by copying the compiled binary to your path.
-Feel free to reuse and contribute, pull requests are very welcome!

 ### Running
 After compilation run something like: